 Click here for more info on our application process.
 We are a face-to-face program, only occasionally offering online courses.

 If you have an inkling to serve others and improve quality of life, the LEAD program is for you.
 You will learn how to use research to drive your decision-making and serve the people you are trying to help. — Chassidy – Cohort 2014

-The PhD in Leadership enlists the Human Development Index (HDI) and other indicators of limited living conditions to gauge vitality and need in the state and region.
+The PhD in Leadership enlists the Human Development Index (HDI) and other quality of life indicators to gauge vitality and need.
 With knowledge of networking, decision-making, and research, graduates advance community and human development by targeting educational attainment, community vitality, public health, cultural/fine arts, environmental sustainability, and other developmental factors.

 The PhD in Leadership program is the only degree program of its kind in Arkansas and is unique to this region of the United States.
-The program, taught by faculty from a variety of academic disciplines, offers a broad-based, interdisciplinary curriculum using scholarly skills and research for preparing active professionals from education, government/non-profit settings to contribute to the knowledge of contemporary community leadership and to assume organizational leadership roles.
+The program, taught by faculty from a variety of academic disciplines, offers a broad-based, interdisciplinary curriculum using scholarly skills and research for preparing active professionals to contribute to the knowledge of contemporary leadership and to assume organizational leadership roles.

 The program allows me to focus on diversity and multicultural communications.
 It allows me to be around people who also want to make a difference, and I’m going forward in my goals to help other people in my new country. — Katherine, Native of Ukraine – Cohort 2013

 - Issue 11, Vol. 1 – August 2016

 - Issue 10, Vol. 1 – July 2016 (A Year in Review)